What is a 'no-deal Brexit'?

 Under a no-deal Brexit, there would be no time to bring in a UK-EU trade deal.

 Trade would initially have to be on terms set by the World Trade Organization (WTO), an agency with 162 member countries.

-If this happens, tariffs - taxes on imports - will apply to most goods that UK businesses send to the EU.
+If this happens, a type of tax known as a tariff-ill apply to most goods UK businesses send to the EU.
 Many companies worry that could make their goods less competitive.

 Trading on WTO terms would also mean border checks for goods, which could cause traffic bottlenecks at ports, such as Dover.

 No deal would also mean the UK service industry would lose its guaranteed access to the EU single market.